dancancro/great-big-example-application/README.md

 The rationale behind this is pretty simple...

-    1. Code examples are better than docs and lessons, and
+    1. Code examples are better than docs, lessons and Gitter, and
     2. If you want a job making commercial-grade code, you should study commercial-grade code, not tutorial-grade code